timothyas/bash-envy/conda/README.md

 you will likely need more though.

-## Creating an environment With a specification file
+## Creating an environment with a specification file

 See [py37-all.yml](https://github.com/timothyas/bash-envy/blob/master/conda/py37-all.yml) in this directory for a specification file and run